Pennsylvania Route 339: Route description

 PA 339 heads into Beaver Township in Columbia County and becomes State Road, curving northwest and passing through a mix of fields and woods with some homes.
 The road heads west before it turns north again through more rural areas.
-The route bends back to the west and passes through the community of Shumans before crossing the Catawissa Creek.
+The route bends back to the west and passes through Shumans before crossing the Catawissa Creek.
 PA 339 heads through forested areas with some fields to the south of the creek, crossing it once more.
 The road turns northwest and runs parallel to the Catawissa Creek through rural areas, heading into Main Township and becoming Mainville Drive.
 The route winds northwest before it and the creek turn to the north and pass through a forested gap between Catawissa Mountain to the west and Nescopeck Mountain to the east.

-PA 339 reaches the community of Mainville, where it passes homes and turns northeast onto Main-Mifflin Road.
+PA 339 reaches Mainville, where it passes homes and turns northeast onto Main-Mifflin Road.
 The road runs through agricultural areas with some trees and homes to the northwest of Nescopeck Mountain.
 The route heads into Mifflin Township and curves to the north, reaching an interchange with I-80 in a business area.
-Past this interchange, PA 339 heads northeast into the community of Mifflinville along West 3rd Street, passing homes.
-The road crosses Market Street and continues through the community along East 3rd Street.
+Past this interchange, PA 339 heads northeast into Mifflinville along West 3rd Street, passing homes.
+The road crosses Market Street and continues through Mifflinville along East 3rd Street.
 The route leaves Mifflinville and becomes Mifflin Nescopeck Highway, running between farmland to the south and Norfolk Southern's Sunbury Line and the Susquehanna River parallel to the north.
 PA 339 bends northeast and crosses the railroad tracks, continuing through farmland and woodland with the Norfolk Southern line parallel to the south and the river further north.
 The road enters Nescopeck Township in Luzerne County and becomes Mifflin Road, passing through more rural land before crossing the Nescopeck Creek into the borough of Nescopeck.
 The route turns north onto Broad Street and passes through residential areas before it reaches its northern terminus at an intersection with PA 93.